zeebe-io/zeebe-chaos/chaos-days/2021-01-07/README.md

 ### Hypothesis

 We expect that even if the leader and the follower can't talk with each other the follower is not able to disrupt the cluster and no new election is started, such that he becomes the leader.
-On reconnect we expect that the follower keeps up again and is eventually is on the same page with the other follower and leader.
+On reconnect we expect that the follower keeps up again and is eventually on the same page with the other follower and leader.

 ### Actual

 We deployed a cluster with one partition for simplicity.
-We run the above posted script to disconnect one leader with a follower and a the same follower with the leader.
+We run the above posted script to disconnect one leader with a follower and the same follower with the leader.

 #### Disconnect